rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I can decide whether I would recommend a place so that I can help other site users to make decisions when planning places to visit on their trip [#25](https://github.com/rkillickdev/plan-it-go/issues/25) | N/A |

-This user story was not classified as a 'Must Have' for any of the agile sprints, so due to time constraints, it has been placed in a future features column of my [kanban board](https://github.com/users/rkillickdev/projects/4).
-This feature can be implemented in a future iteration.
+`This user story was not classified as a 'Must Have' for any of the agile sprints, so due to time constraints, it has been placed in a future features column of my `[kanban board](https://github.com/users/rkillickdev/projects/4)`.
+This feature can be implemented in a future iteration.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a Site User I can upload images for a place on my itinerary so that I can store the memories from my trip and share these experiences with other site users [#26](https://github.com/rkillickdev/plan-it-go/issues/26) | Pass |

-Users can upload an image for a place by selecting a file and clicking 'Upload'.
+`Users can upload an image for a place by selecting a file and clicking 'Upload'.`

 ![PlanIt-Go user story test add image](docs/testing/userstories/gifs/pp4-user-story-testing-add-image.gif)

-If the size of the file selected is above 2 MB, the user is warned and asked to select a smaller image.
-This is to prevent a long delay in the page loading as the file uploads to Cloudinary.
+`If the size of the file selected is above 2 MB, the user is warned and asked to select a smaller image.
+This is to prevent a long delay in the page loading as the file uploads to Cloudinary.`

 ![PlanIt-Go user story test file size warning](docs/testing/userstories/gifs/pp4-user-story-testing-file-size-warning.gif)